 Merchants underestimate losses due to VAT exceptions

-If VAT exceptions are not considered, EU e-commerce would be hit with an overpayment of EUR 3.8 billion in 2022, according to our estimations.
-The calculation is based on a forecast as of 14 February 2022 by Statista Global Consumer Survey expecting an e-commerce turnover of EUR 388,371 for the EU-27 in 2022. eClear aggregates and continuously updates all tax rates and rules relevant for online merchants in its VATRules database.
+If VAT exceptions are not considered, EU e-commerce will be hit with an overpayment of EUR 3.8 billion in 2022, according to our estimations.
+The calculation is based on a forecast as of 14 February 2022 by Statista Global Consumer Survey, expecting an e-commerce turnover of EUR 388,371 for the EU-27 in 2022. eClear aggregates and continuously updates all tax rates and rules relevant to online merchants in its VATRules database.

 A sample basket worth EUR 240 gross, filled with children’s clothes and shoes, a book and a guitar, would result in EUR 44.88 VAT in Portugal and Ireland to be passed on to the respective tax authority, with the application of the standard rates.